noirscape/SwitchGuide-NewLayout/launching-cfw/linux.md

 ### Launch Hekate

-1. Boot your Switch into RCM and connect it to your PC, see [this guide](https://noirscape.github.io/RCM-Guide){: target="_blank" .a-table} for more information on RCM.
+1. Boot your Switch into RCM and connect it to your PC, see [this guide](https://noirscape.github.io/RCM-Guide){: target="_blank" } for more information on RCM.
 2. Run the `boot_Linux.sh` or `boot_macOS.command` script included in the bootkit folder.

 ### Launch Atmosphère